Canuckkid/life-sim/docs/summative_scope_plan.md

 ## **Part 1: Description of Problem and Needs Assessment**
 ### Project Background
-Simulate the natural interaction between marine organisms.
+Simulate the natural interaction between marine life.organisms.
 The project will also allow for the inlfuence of human actions and natural disasters among other events on the ecosystem.

 ### Assessment of Needs
 **Stakeholders**